OCIO-ricky/ShareIT-Act/docs/sources.md

 - `Public*` means that there are internal and private repositories hosted in a publicly hosted domain (ex.
 Github.com).
 - `Internal` means it is hosted internal and only accessible through CDC network.

-## Depreciated
+## Deprecated

-These Code Server Instances are depreciated and no longer used.
+These Code Server Instances are Deprecated and no longer used.

 | Code Server Instance          | Organization | URL                                    | CDC Internal |
 | ----------------------------- | ------------ | -------------------------------------- | ------------ |